-- Controlling applications running within VMGuests is not possible in a PM-PM configuration without single-node VCS in the VMGuest. - The VM-VM configuration does not manage VMGuests failovers as VCS is running within the VMGuests. - I/O Fencing is not supported in the VMGuest. - HPVSwitch agent does not manage virtual NIC on the VMGuest. - The agent cannot detect if the operating system running in the guest hangs.
+- The VM-VM configuration does not manage VMGuests failovers as VCS is running within the VMGuests. - SCSI3 I/O fencing is not supported in the VMGuest as SCSI3 PGR is not available inside the VMGuests.
+However, Non-SCSI3 fencing is supported. - HPVSwitch agent does not manage virtual NIC on the VMGuest. - The agent cannot detect if the operating system running in the guest hangs.
 Even if the HPVirtualMachine reports the VMGuest state as ONLINE, it does not mean that the OS running within the guest is functioning properly.